altertek/altertek.org/src/en/pages/terms-conditions.md

 ## Modifying Terms of Use
 The Association reserves the right to modify, at any time and without prior notice, these Terms of Use in order to adapt them to the changes of the services and/or their operation.

+## Charters and Manifestos
+Altertek fully adheres to the values of the CHATONS collective as stipulated in [the manifesto](https://chatons.org/en/manifeste) and [the charter](https://chatons.org/en/charte).

 ## Security
 Alterek attaches great importance to the security and integrity of your personal data.
 The association takes all necessary measures to guarantee the safety of users on its services, it undertakes to respond promptly to reports on this subject.